dchandra1985/portfolio/_posts/2018-01-11-Explore Scatter Plot.md

     (-0.7006560356274913, 0.0)

-The above result shows that the relationship between them are negativility correlated and statistically significant due to low  p value.
+The above result shows that the relationship between them are negative correlated and statistically significant due to low  p value.

 ## Bubble Scatter Plot